 Slide the twist lock down, separating it from the serrated ring, then turn the serrated ring anticlockwise until it comes off the top section.
 Then remove the two plastic section stops, the inner ring, the serrated ring and the twist lock from the from the lower section.

 We recommend you do not remove the plastic clip from inside the tube of the lower section.
 Cleaning this part has little impact on the smooth movement of the leg and, when removed from the tube, the release of pressure can result in this breaking and needing replaced, which will delay when you can next use your tripod (if this happens, please contact us and we’ll get the spare parts to you to get you back up and running as quickly as possible).

 To clean, simply use warm water and a soft cloth, if necessary, use a little washing up liquid.
 If there are stubborn patches, use a soft brush like a toothbrush, but we don’t recommend that you use a hard brush or wire wool as this can damage the leg.
-Once clean, dry thoroughly and we recommend apply a little bit of lubricant to the screw thread, which will help keep the movement smooth and fine particles out.
+Once clean, dry thoroughly and we recommend apply a little bit of lubricant (our design team recommends a tiny spot of moly grease, spread as finely as an expensive hand cream) to the screw thread, which will help keep the movement smooth and fine particles out.